DiorAdama/mel_gen/README.md

-# Melody Generation with recurrent neural networks
+# Melody Generation with a recurrent neural network